MainakRepositor/Socket-programming/README.md

 # Socket-programming
-Simple server and client using python socket and declarative programming
+Simple server and client using C and python socket programming

 ## Table of Contents